 - and entry signage.

-Some parking may need to be removed as a result of these measures being installed and some bus stops will be relocated, see detailed plans.
+Some parking was removed as a result of these measures being installed and some bus stops were relocated, see detailed plans.

-The proposed speed calming measures will also enable the speed limit in the project area to be reduced to 30km/h in the future - as a part of the upcoming speed limit bylaw change.
+The speed calming measures also enabled the speed limit in the project area to be reduced to 30km/h - as a part of the speed limit bylaw change.

 The locations of speed calming improvements for your street, shown in detailed plans: